maduhu/Documentation/ILP/primer.md

 [Five Bells Ledger API]: TODO: proper IL-RFC link for this

-## Security

-TODO

 ## Addresses and Routing

 Within the Interledger Protocol (ILP) layer, connectors route payments according to their internal routing tables.
 The destination of a given ILP payment is determined by its ILP Address, a hierarchical string of alphanumeric identifiers analogous to an IP address.

-In the Level One Project, connectors use static routing tables to determine where to route payments.
-For example, all payments to addresses starting with `private.l1p.demo-instance.blue-dfsp.` are routed to the connector operated by Blue DFSP.
-(TODO: maybe change the example address)
+For example, all payments to addresses starting with `private.l1p.ZZZ.dfsp1.` are routed to the connector operated by DFSP 1.

+Currently, Level One Project participants are not meant to be reachable by the general public, so they use the `private.` prefix.

+The details of routing are not specified in the protocol, but the connectors used by the Level One Project follow simple longest-prefix rules with static routing tables.

 ILP Addresses are specified by [IL-RFC-15: ILP Addresses](https://github.com/interledger/rfcs/blob/master/0015-ilp-addresses/0015-ilp-addresses.md).

+### Address Allocation

+Each DFSP needs a unique address prefix.
+The following guidelines establish

+1. A standard prefix, `private.l1p.`
+2. A country or location prefix.
+In most cases, this can be an [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code.
+The code `ZZZ` represents demo instances.
+If there is any doubt, the operator of the IST chooses which code to use.
+3. A unique identifier for the DFSP.
+The DFSP should suggest a code, and the operator of the IST should confirm that the code is not already in use by another DFSP in the same instance (that is, with the same country/location prefix).
+Valid characters for the DFSP's segment identifier are alphabetic (A-Z, upper or lower case, case sensitive), digits 0-9, underscore (`_`), tilde (`~`), and dash (`-`).
+The DFSP identifier should be kept short since the entire address has to fit in 1023 characters, including any sub-account addressing or invoicing information; a good DFSP identifier should be about 20 characters or less.

+Example address prefix for "DFSP 1" in a test instance: `private.l1p.ZZZ.dfsp1.`

+The address of a customer account should be the DFSP's prefix and the customer's account number.
+(It's fine to have additional dot-separated segments after the account number to indicate more information about the purpose or destination of a payment.)

+Example customer account address for a "medical benefits" sub-account: `private.l1p.ZZZ.dfsp1.849702568.medical`

 ## Data Formats